murderteeth/rarity-openmic/README.md

 Version one of Open Mic had a vulnerability that would allow arbitrary transfer of prizes between summoners: https://github.com/murderteeth/rarity-openmic/blob/3137bda0efded0eec35f1d0ac63e5e5dabb4bc26/contracts/ERC721Enumerable.sol#L105

-This vulnerability was not exploited and the vulnerable function has been removed.
-All V1 prizes will be reminted by manually calling this v2 function:
+This vulnerability was not exploited and the vulnerable function has been removed in V2.
+All V1 prizes will be reminted by manually calling v2's remint function.